Next Start

 • Pressure cap: Also known as the radiator cap, this helps maintain the pressure of the engine cooling system.

-• Water pump: The water pump works to circulate coolant throughout the engine cooling system after drawing it from the radiator through the thermostat.
+• Water pump: The water pump works to circulate coolant throughout the engine cooling system after drawing it from the radiator.

 • Thermostat: The thermostat maintains the engine’s operating temperature by opening and closing as needed to allow the right amount of coolant to get through.

-Regular maintenance of the cooling system helps keep your car running and helps extend the life of your engine.
+Regular maintenance of the cooling system helps keep your car running and extends the life of your engine.
 Visually inspecting these components and checking your coolant levels often are some simple steps you can take.

 Car Cooling System Troubleshooting

-Even when you keep up with maintenance and check your car’s cooling system often, things can still become damaged or worn out.
-If you’re wondering how to tell if your radiator is bad, check for these symptoms:
+Even if you keep up with maintenance and check your car’s cooling system often, things can still become damaged or worn out.
+If you’re wondering how to identify radiator problems, check for these symptoms:

 • Your vehicle is running hot or is overheating